-Using the calibrated model described in the previous section, existing conditions were simulated for comparison with the proposed conditions with the Two Gate Fish Protection Plan in place.
+Using the calibrated model described in the previous section, existing conditions were simulated for comparison with the proposed conditions with the 2-Gates Fish Protection Demonstration Project in place.
 Simulation results for the MIKE-11 and MIKE-21 modeling are described in this section.
+The comparison of conveyance and cross-sectional area at the proposed Old River and Connection Slough gates are also described below.